pufengdu/RetroFuns/DOS/cexedrv.md

 ### 1 Can device drivers be written in C?

 Yes, but not completely.
 Some ASM is needed.
 Just do not link C startup codes.
 Write some ASM lines to set segment registers for C routines, and also set header of a driver.
+Try to avoid CRT completely.
+Some CRT functions depend on C startup codes.
+TASM official user guide stated that.

 ### 2 Can device drivers be an EXE?